Environment

 • The National Parks backcountry is managed as a natural area, and as such many natural hazards exist.
 Backcountry travellers are responsible for their own decisions and safety - becoming well informed is a good start.

-Effective immediately, new policies have been introduced for custodial groups planning backcountry travel in the mountain National Parks (Banff, Yoho, Kootenay, Jasper, Mt.
-Revelstoke, Glacier, and Waterton Lakes).
-These policies are in effect from November 15 - April 30 each year, and have evolved significantly since they were first introduced in April 2004.
+Review the policies for custodial groups planning backcountry travel in the mountain National Parks (Banff, Yoho, Kootenay, Jasper, Mount Revelstoke, Glacier, and Waterton Lakes).

 Drinking water